Heartland Theatre Company holds auditions

-NORMAL — The Heartland Theatre Company will host open auditions for their production of "Human Terrain" by Jennifer Blackmer.
+NORMAL — The Heartland Theatre Company will host open auditions for its production of "Human Terrain" by Jennifer Blackmer.

 Auditions are 7-10 p.m. at the Normal Community Activity Center, 1110 Douglas St, Sept.
 7 and 8.